 We met while working as psychology trainees in a VA hospital and were randomly assigned to co-lead a psychotherapy group together.
 As luck would have it, we quickly discovered we made a great team!
-As soon-to-be graduates in our doctoral programs in psychology, we shared our own challenges of maintaining romantic relationships through grad school and contemplated the emerging complexities our generation faces around romance.
+As friends and colleagues, we shared our own challenges of maintaining romantic relationships through grad school and contemplated the emerging complexities our generation faces around romance.
 Through conversations with one another, our colleagues, and friends, we saw a need for a forum with easy-to-understand relationship education based in mental health and science.

 People no longer live within the neatly drawn lines of “single”, “taken”, “gay”, “straight”, or even “male” or “female” as done in generations before.
 More than ever, identity markers once thought to be integral to an individual’s sense of self have been shucked in favor of the belief that people are never “one size fits all”: fluidity in all its forms is the name of the game and finally, there’s place where people can access literature that pertains to them, is written in their language, and from their perspective.